torvalds/linux/Documentation/power/runtime_pm.rst

 runtime power management of the device until the user space turns it on.
 Namely, during the initialization the driver can make sure that the runtime PM status of the device is 'active' and call pm_runtime_forbid().
-It should be noted, however, that if the user space has already intentionally changed the value of /sys/devices/.../power/control to "auto" to allow the driver to power manage the device at run time, the driver may confuse it by using pm_runtime_forbid() this way.
+It should be yested, however, that if the user space has already intentionally changed the value of /sys/devices/.../power/control to "auto" to allow the driver to power manage the device at run time, the driver may confuse it by using pm_runtime_forbid() this way.